The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 app.get('/api/data', serveData);
 ```

-* To keep things simple, these controllers only make use of the `res` object
+* To keep things simple, these controllers only make use of the `res` object.
-* The `res.send` and `res.sendFile` methods allow us to send different kinds of data. `res.sendStatus` lets us send just a status code with no data.
+* The `res.send` and `res.sendFile` methods allow us to send different kinds of data to the client. `res.sendStatus` lets us send just a status code with no data.

+>Status Codes:
+> * A status code is a three-digit number returned by a server in response to a client's request, indicating the outcome of the request, such as success, failure, or other conditions.
+>   * 200 - Success
+>   * 300 - Redirect
+>   * 400 - Client Error
+>   * 500 - Server Error

 * When sending files, the `__dirname` keyword returns the absolute path to the folder containing the current file.
 * The associated endpoints for each controller begin with `/` and are appended to the host:port
   * e.g. `http://localhost:8080/about` will trigger the `serveAbout` controller